Can Automated Feedback Turn Students into Happy Prologians?: : Prolog Automated Assessment Platform

 One of the goals of this work is to gauge students' opinions on the feedback features already implemented and decide which ones to prioritize for future work.
 Planned features include several AI-based procedures using formal methods targeted to the specific context of logic programming.

 \begin{itemize}[itemsep=0.7ex] \item \textbf{Fault localization:} Identifying what section of the program contains bugs could help students narrow their focus.
-The granularity of the bug location could also be controlled by faculty such as identifying a specific predicate, or a specific set of lines.
+The granularity of the bug location could also be controlled by the faculty, such as identifying a specific predicate or a specific set of lines.

 \item \textbf{Bug fix suggestions:} The bug identification can be taken one step further and also include a description of the type of bug and/or a hint on how to fix it.
-One way to accomplish this is to use automated program repair to find a correction of the bug and then combine the buggy program and the corrected program to generate a hint.
+One way to accomplish this is to use automated program repair to find a bug fix, then combine the buggy and corrected programs to generate a hint.

 \item \textbf{Infinite loop identification:} Prolog programs can suffer from infinite loops due to the depth-first search algorithm used by default in many Prolog interpreters.
-Helping students identify which sections of the program are responsible for the infinite loop behavior can be a helpful tool for students.
+Helping students identify which sections of the program are responsible for the infinite loop behavior can be a helpful tool for~students.

 \item \textbf{Test output differences:} The test suites in \prohelp are composed of unit tests implemented through \texttt{plunit}.
 Almost always, these tests consist of a series of predicate calls followed by an assertion that compares a value with the expected response.
 It could be useful for students to provide more information when these assertions fail, particularly showing the difference between generated and expected values. \end{itemize}